 The next application was to pull oneself back and forth in a basket or cradle, usually with a few belongings in tow.
 This was made possible by means of thinner cords fixed to the front and the back of the basket, or by gravity in case the arrival point was at a lower height than the starting point.
 The empty sling or basket was then drawn back to its original position by a smaller cord attached to the back as before.

+Sometimes, the rope was threaded through a hollow piece of bamboo before being attached, so that the person could slide down the rope without burning their hands.
 All that was needed to build a ropeway was a rope, knots to tie the rope to a rock or tree or anchor on both sides, and a bow and arrow to shoot the rope across.
 After the invention of the crossbow by the Chinese, heavier cables could be shot over longer distances.
 Sometimes the rope was supported on simple wooden trestles.

 Ropeways were also used to transport pack animals.
 Inversely, pack animals were sometimes used to pull the ropeway.
 These early aerial ropeways were the forerunners of later technologies such as the suspension bridge and the elevator.
 They were also the closest approach to aerial navigation at the time.